KyleRego/anki_books/docs/technical_debt.md

 ## Development environment issues

-- Tailwind CSS classes do not load until the application server is restarted.
-Same with changes to `app/javascript` files.
+- Changes to `app/javascript` files do not reload automatically.

 ## Testing issues